kuldipmori/ansible-software-install/README.md

 3. ```web-server```: This directory includes the nginx-install.yaml & apache2-install.yaml playbook.
 It focuses on the installation and setup of a web server, specifically Nginx, including tasks like package installation, configuration, and service management.

 4. ```cache-service```: Automated Redis cache server installation with Ansible.
 Easily set up Redis server and CLI on target servers using the redis-install.yaml playbook.

+5. ```database-install```: Automated database installation using Ansible.
+This playbook facilitates the setup of a database environment and the creation of a root user with a password.

 # About the Author
 This project was created by [Kuldip Mori](https://in.linkedin.com/in/morikuldip37) as an example for [ansible-software-install](https://github.com/kuldipmori/ansible-software-install)